Stara Fužina, is a pretty alpine village nestling in the Triglav National Park, just across the meadows from Lake

 Stara Fužina is an excellent base for your holiday to Lake Bohinj.
 Many of the things that you are likely to need are all within easy walking distance of our holiday home, Pr Méžnarjo – see map below.
 Furthermore, a wider range of shops and restaurants can also be found within a few minutes’ drive.

 There are two shops in the village, Mercator and Trgovina Krpan, no more than 2 minutes’ walk from our front door.
-They are both small but well-stocked, offering a selection of fresh fruit, veg & meat, the usual staples and a counter offering freshly-baked bread and pastries.
-Both sell a range of gluten/dairy-free items.
+They are both small but well-stocked, offering fresh fruit, veg & meat, plus a counter offering freshly-baked bread and pastries.
+Conveniently, both sell a range of gluten/dairy-free items as well.

-A small Café next to the Mercator is perfect for grabbing a coffee (or beer…) and watching the world go by.
+There is a a small Café next to the Mercator which is perfect for grabbing a coffee (or beer…) and watching the world go by.
 They also have a kiosk selling locally made ice-cream.
 The area has recently been re-designed to create a small square for summer events involving live music, markets and local food.

 Tourist Information Centre

 Alpine Dairy Museum

 The Alpine Dairy Museum, housed in the original village dairy, tells the story of the shepherds who made cheese in the nineteenth century.
 Here you can examine the original cheese making tools, copper vats and other equipment.
 The reconstructed shepherd’s hut gives a flavour of the fortitude and strength needed to survive in times gone by.
 Moreover, black and white photos (with text in English and Slovenian) give a snap shot of rural life.

 It is also possible to relive the past by visiting the high alpine pastures themselves, where you can meet with modern-day dairy farmers and try some of the regional speciality cheese, “Mohant”.
 The local tourist office has a map of the “Cheese Trail” to help you enjoy the lush pastures, beautiful views and local fare.

 Tourist Triglav National Park Centre

-The Triglav National Park Information and Education Centre is a source of information about Triglav National Park and offers exhibitions, a souvenir shop, a variety of events and support for local community activities.
+The Triglav National Park Information and Education Centre is a source of information all about the Triglav National Park.
+There are exhibitions, a souvenir shop, and variety of events are held throughout the year.